PRIS-CV/I-Max/README.md

 # I-Max
-Maximize the Resolution Potential of Pre-trained Rectified Flow Transformers The code will be released soon!
+Maximize the Resolution Potential of Pre-trained Rectified Flow Transformers

+The code will be released soon 🚀！